Stresi

-Arkimed Lushaj (born 15 June 1987), known professionally as Stresi, is an Albanian singer and rapper, and the founder of the music label BadBoys4Life.
-He is considered as one of the most famous music figures in the new modern Albanian music industry.
+Arkimed Lushaj (born 15 June 1986), known professionally as Stresi, is an Albanian singer, songwriter/lyricist, reality show TV star as the winner of the first edition of Big Brother VIP Kosova.
+He is also a rapper and politician, recently elected by the vote of the National Assembly of the Democratic Party of Albania as a member of its National Council.
+He is the founder and leader of the hip-hop music label BadBoys4Life.
+He is considered one of the most famous and prominent musical figures and celebrities in the Albanian trap, hip-hop, drill and gangsta rap industry.
+His public rivalry and reconciliation with prominent Albanian hip-hop artist Noizy were coined as an era-defining period in Albanian and Balkan hip-hop and rap scene.

 Early life

-Stresi was born on 15 June 1987 in Tirana to a father from Tropojë and a mother from Kosovo.
+Stresi was born on 15 June 1986 in Tirana to a father from Tropojë and a mother from Kosovo.
 When he was a child, his family moved to Belgium.
 During his childhood years there, he sang and performed in shows that were organized for Albanians in the diaspora.
 He lived in Belgium for several years, until he returned to Albania in 2007.
 He also lived in Italy for several years.
 As a troubled child who tried to run away from home, he was given the name Stresi, which means "stress" in Albanian, by his mother.
 Stresi graduated in psychology, although he has never practiced the profession.